Chenming Hu

-Chenming Calvin Hu (胡正明 (Hú Zhèngmíng); born 1947) is a Chinese-American electronic engineer who specializes in microelectronics.
-He is TSMC Distinguished Professor Emeritus in the electronic engineering and computer science department of the University of California, Berkeley, in the United States.
-In 2009, the Institute of Electrical and Electronics Engineers described him as a “microelectronics visionary … whose seminal work on metal-oxide semiconductor MOS reliability and device modeling has had enormous impact on the continued scaling of electronic devices”.
+Chenming Hu (胡正明 (Hú Zhèngmíng); born 12 July 1947), also known by his English name Calvin Hu, is a Taiwanese-American electronic engineer who specializes in microelectronics.
+He is TSMC Distinguished Professor Emeritus in the electronic engineering and computer science department of the University of California, Berkeley.
+In 2014, the National Medal of Technology and Innovation cited "For pioneering innovations in microelectronics including reliability technologies, the first industry-standard model for circuit design, and the first 3-dimensional transistors, which radically advanced semiconductor technology.